elastic/eland/README.md

 #### Elasticsearch Versions

 eland is versioned like the Elastic stack.
-E.g. eland 7.5 compatible with Elasticsearch 7.5 etc.
+E.g. eland 7.5 is compatible with Elasticsearch 7.x up to 7.5

 A major version of the client is compatible with the same major version of Elasticsearch.